dansiff/Showcase/docs/EMAIL_CUSTOMIZATION.md

     <div class="footer">
       <p>
-        © 2025 Showcase.
-All rights reserved.<br>
+  © 2025 The Fusion Space Inc. All rights reserved.<br>
         <a href="{{ .SiteURL }}">Visit our website</a>
       </p>
     </div>